madagra/madagra.github.io/_pages/home.md

 author_profile: true
 ---

-**Welcome everyone!**
+**Hello everyone!**

+I am Mario, an engineering manager with a strong technical background in scientific software development.
-I am Mario, a scientific software developer and engineering manager based in the Netherlands.
+I am currently based in Eindhoven, the Netherlands.

-I use this website to keep track of news in my [career](#career) and showcase some of the [projects](projects) I have been working on.
+I use this website mainly for tracking my professional [career](#career) and showcase some of the [projects](projects) I have been working on.
 I also occasionally (and hopefully in the future more regularly) write [blog posts](blog) on scientific software engineering, cloud computing, DevOps, and machine learning.